Chapter 2 The Pre-Travel Consultation Counseling & Advice for Travelers

 GENERAL TRAVEL HEALTH KIT SUPPLIES

-Although this is not a comprehensive list, basic items that should be considered for a travel health kit are listed below.
+Although the following is not a comprehensive list, basic items that should be considered for a travel health kit are listed below.
 See Chapters 7 and 8 for additional suggestions that may be useful in planning the contents of a kit for travelers with specific needs.

 - Antimalarial medications

-- Medication to prevent or treat high-altitude illness
+- Medication to prevent or treat altitude illness

 - Over-the-counter antidiarrheal medication (such as loperamide [Imodium] or bismuth subsalicylate [Pepto-Bismol])

-- Antibiotics for self-treatment of moderate to severe diarrhea
+- Antibiotic for self-treatment of moderate to severe diarrhea

 - Packets of oral rehydration salts for dehydration